pal-robotics/tiago_ikfast/README.md

-# tiago_ikfast
+# tiago_ikfast contains arm.rounded.dae

+arm.rounded.dae

-A version of the arm URDF simplified for ikfast usage.
+A version of the arm URDF simplified for [IKfast usage](https://github.com/pal-robotics/tiago_ikfast_arm_plugin).

 To get to this version I did: